 In 2019, Asia Education Foundation in partnership with Australia-India Institute at the University of Melbourne developed a pilot program for the Department of Education and Training.

-The Women in School Leadership (WISL) pilot program is a blended model of onshore and offshore professional learning for a select group of female principals in Victoria and India.
-This program will support principals to explore and discuss the theme of Leading schools for social change, with a particular focus on the Framework for Improving Student Outcomes (FISO) dimension: Health and Wellbeing.
+Delivered over two years, the Women in School Leadership (WISL) pilot program is a blended model of onshore and offshore professional learning for a select group of female principals in Victoria and India.
+This program was designed to support principals to explore and discuss the theme of Leading schools for social change, with a particular focus on the Framework for Improving Student Outcomes (FISO) dimension: Health and Wellbeing.

-The pilot program will see six Victorian and six Indian principals engaged in reciprocal immersion experiences in Delhi and Victoria during 2019 and 2020.
-The program will involve three phases; pre-departure, in-country and post-trip, which will include:
+The pilot program launched in 2019 saw six Victorian and six Indian principals engage in reciprocal immersion experiences in Delhi and Victoria.
+The program involves three phases; pre-departure, in-country and post-trip, which will include:

 - formal professional learning

 - interactions with leaders in business, community and education sectors

 - an in-school component with a partner principal, including a homestay.